AaronFeng753/Waifu2x-Extension-GUI/README.md

 # Features
 - Easy to use graphical user interface
-- Support batch processing of still pictures, gifs and videos
+- Supports batch processing of still pictures, gifs and videos
 - Supports anime style and 3D realistic style images (that is, supports all image styles)
-- Multiple integrated engines, strong hardware compatibility, support for computing with NVIDIA, Intel, AMD
+- Multiple integrated engines, strong hardware compatibility and support for NVIDIA, Intel and AMD GPUs
 - Unlimited scale ratio
 - Custom output resolution (support pictures & GIF & video)
 - Audio denoising for video